WinVector/pyvtreat/README.md

 cause modeling to fail. vtreat deals with a number of these in a principled and automated fashion.

-In particular 'vtreat' emphasizes a concept called “y-aware pre-processing” and implements:
+In particular `vtreat` emphasizes a concept called “y-aware pre-processing” and implements:

   - Treatment of missing values through safe replacement plus an indicator